 Around the North Coast there are many vibrant environment groups, human rights groups and social justice groups.
-The Greens, as the third force in Australian politics, embrace and support all progressive forces within society.
+The Greens, as the third force in Australian politics, embrace and support progressive forces within society.

 Byron Greens has a strong presence in the NSW Greens scene.
 We have a lot of input into Greens policies and healthy representation on state working groups and committees.
 Our members are also active within the Australian Greens.
 Wherever members’ interests lie, whether at local, state or federal level, or indeed at an international level, we have the means to give them a meaningful involvement in the political process.

 Tamara Smith MP, State member for Ballina and Byron Shire Greens Mayor Simon Richardson (resigning end of April 2021) and Councillors, are all working hard to build better communities.

 Receive newsletter & campaign updates